steadybit/docs-public/install-and-configure/install-agent/using-mutual-tls-for-extensions.md

 # Using Mutual TLS for Extensions

-For stronger security, the communication between the outpost agent and extensions can be secured using mutual TLS.&#x20;
+For stronger security, the communication between the agent and extensions can be secured using mutual TLS.&#x20;

 You need to configure a client certificate at the agent that will be used to communicate with the extensions.
 And also a server certificate and client CAs at the extension to verify the client certificate.

-## Configuring a Client Certificate for Outpost Agent
+## Configuring a Client Certificate for Agent

 {% tabs %}
 {% tab title="using Helm Chart" %}